libgdx/libgdx/README.md

 ![logo](http://libgdx.badlogicgames.com/img/logo.png)

+*we just migrated our Wiki to Github, so it's a little bit rough, we'll fix things up in the next few days*

 Libgdx is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, Mac OS X, Android, your WebGL enabled browser and iOS.